abrahamparn/Express-project/readme.md

       ]
     }
     ```
-  - 404 Not Found: Todo does not exist or has been deleted.
+  - `404 Not Found`: Todo does not exist or has been deleted.
     ```
     {
         "error": "Todo not found"